clach04/handbase-py/README.md

 Encoding; UTF-8 is **NOT** supported.
 Appears to be latin1 based TODO find Palm pdb notes on character sets.

-Checkbox True values are exported as `1`.
+Checkbox False values are exported as `0` and True values are exported as `1`.

 Python csv module `writerow()` works fine with Handbase without any extra flags.